NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> t.has_construct('units:degrees')
    False

-Metadata constructs of a particular type can also be retrieved with the following methods of the field construct:
+Metadata constructs of a particular type can also be retrieved more convieniently with the following methods of the field construct:

 ==============================  ====================================
 Method                          Description